Kinescope: Shutter bar and banding problems

-The 72°/288° shutter and the systematic loss of 12 fields per second were not without its side effects.
+The 72°/288° shutter and the systematic loss of 12 fields per second were not without side effects.
 In going from 30 frame/s to 24 frame/s, the camera photographed part of some fields.
-The juncture on the film frame where these part-fields met was called a "splice".
+The juncture on the film frame where these part-fields meet is called a splice.

-If the timing was accurate, the splice was invisible.
-However, if the camera and television were out of phase, a phenomenon known as "shutter bar" or "banding" took place.
-If the shutter was slow in closing, overexposure resulted where the part-fields joined and the "shutter bar" took the form of a white line.
-If the shutter closed too soon, underexposure took place and the line was black.
-The term "banding" referred to the phenomenon occurring on the screen as two bars.
+If the timing is accurate, the splice is invisible.
+However, if the camera and television are out of phase, a phenomenon known as shutter bar or banding occurs.
+If the shutter is slow in closing, overexposure results where the partial fields join and the shutter bar takes the form of a white line.
+If the shutter closes too soon, underexposure takes place, and the line is black.
+The term banding refers to the phenomenon occurring on the screen as two bars.

 Suppressed field

 A simpler system, less prone to breakdown, was to suppress one of the two fields in displaying the television picture.
 This left the time during which the second field would have been displayed for the film camera to advance the film by one frame, which proved sufficient.
-This method was also called 'Skip field' recording.
+This method was called skip field recording.

 The method had several disadvantages.
-In missing out every second field of video, half the information of the picture was lost on such recordings.
-The resulting film thus consisted of fewer than 200 lines of picture information, so as a result, the line structure was very apparent; the missing field information also made movement look very 'jerky'.
+In missing every other field of video, half the information of the picture was lost on such recordings.
+The resulting film thus consisted of fewer than 200 lines of picture information and as a result, the line structure was very apparent.
+The missing field information also made movement look jerky.

 Stored field

-A development on the suppressed field system was to display the image from one of the fields at a much higher intensity on the television screen during the time when the film gate was closed, and then capture the image as the second field was being displayed.
+A successful improvement on the suppressed field system was to display the image from one of the fields at a much higher intensity on the television screen during the time when the film gate was closed, and then capture the image as the second field was being displayed.
 By adjusting the intensity of the first field, it was possible to arrange it so that the luminosity of the phosphor had decayed to exactly match that of the second field, so that the two appeared to be at the same level and the film camera captured both.
-This method came to be preferred.

-Another technique developed by the BBC, known as 'spot wobble', involved the addition of an extremely high frequency but low voltage sine wave to the vertical deflection plate of the television screen, which changed the moving 'spot' - a circular beam of electrons by which the television picture was displayed - into an elongated oval.
+Another technique developed by the BBC, known as spot wobble, involved the addition of an extremely high frequency but low voltage sine wave to the vertical deflection plate of the television screen, which changed the moving 'spot' - a circular beam of electrons by which the television picture was displayed - into an elongated oval.
 While this made the image slightly blurred, it removed the visible line structure (by causing adjacent lines to touch, so that no separating band of darkness lay between them) and thereby resulted in a better image.
-It also prevented moiré patterns appearing when the resulting film was re-broadcast on television, which occurred if the line structure on the film recording did not precisely match the scanning lines of the electronic film scanner.
+It also prevented moiré pattern from appearing when the resulting film was re-broadcast on television, which occurred if the line structure on the film recording did not precisely match the scanning lines of the electronic film scanner.